 1.8 The coalfields of Malawi

-Coal is an important and underutilised source of energy in Malawi with one operating mine (Mchenga) in the Livingstonia Coalfield, supplying the local market.
+Coal is an important and underutilised source of energy in Malawi with one operating mine (Mchenga) in the Livingstonia Coalfield supplying the local market.
 Most energy is obtained from hydroelectric power, although this can be unreliable.
 Malawi has two small coal basins, one in the far north and one in the far south, with potential for only limited reserves of coal.
 The coal varies in thickness, from up to 100m in the north to 600m in the south.
 The southern coalfields are located close to the Mozambiquean Moatize coal district, and the northern deposits are more comparable to the Tanzanian deposits (Cairncross, 2001).
-The multiple thin coal seams generally occur with interbedded mudrocks and commonly arkosic sandstones and subordinate conglomerates.
+The multiple thin coal seams generally occur with interbedded mudrocks and commonly, arkosic sandstones and subordinate conglomerates.
 The argillaceous beds contain thin multiple coal seams, hosted in the fault-bounded half-graben outliers, unconformably overlying the Precambrian Basement (Cairncross, 2001).

 According to the published literature (Ministry of Energy and Mines of Malawi, 2009; Hancox, 2016), there are thirteen coalfields in the northern region and two in the southern part of the country, with the estimated coal reserves totalling up to 800 million tonnes.
-The best known deposits occur in the Ngana, Livingstonia, Lufira, Mwabvi, Lengwe, North Rukuru, and Nthalire (sub) basins (Ministry of Energy and Mines of Malawi, 2009), or the Sumba and Chiromo (south) and Ngana and Livingstonia (north) deposits according to Cairncross (2001).
-The coal is low rank to medium rank bituminous, high in ash and volatile matter, low in sulphur (Henry, 1990).
+The best-known deposits occur in the Ngana, Livingstonia, Lufira, Mwabvi, Lengwe, North Rukuru, and Nthalire (sub) basins (Ministry of Energy and Mines of Malawi, 2009), or the Sumba and Chiromo (south) and Ngana and Livingstonia (north) deposits according to Cairncross (2001).
+The coal is low-rank to medium-rank bituminous, high in ash and volatile matter, low in sulphur (Henry, 1990).
 The locations discussed in Table 1.8 are indicated in Figure 1.4.

 Table 1.8: Summary of coal deposits and coal qualities of Malawi (Cairncross, 2001; Ministry of Energy and Mines of Malawi, 2009).